A travel experience offered in partnership with Imagine Goods Sustainable Supply Co.

 DAY 3: ETHICAL FASHION AND SOCIAL JUSTICE

-Visit Goel, a community-owned cooperative of textile weavers who grow their own plants for the all-natural dyes that they use for their fair-trade certified textiles.
+Visit Goel, a community-owned cooperative of textile weavers who grow their own plants for the all-natural dyes that they use for their handwoven textiles.

 Visit local organization working with women in the garment industry